Nobuko Matsudaira: Personal life

 In 1906, Nabeshima married diplomat Tsuneo Matsudaira.
 Their son was Ichiro Matsudaira.
 One of their daughters was Setsuko, who became a princess in the Imperial House of Japan.
-One of the Matsudairas' grandchildren is Tsunenari Tokugawa, current head of the Tokugawa clan (as of 2022), and one of their great-grandchildren is writer and translator Iehiro Tokugawa.
-Her husband died in 1949, and she lived with her widowed daughter after 1953; she died in 1969, at the age of 82.
+One of the Matsudairas' grandchildren is Tsunenari Tokugawa, the 18th head of the Tokugawa clan, and one of their great-grandchildren is writer and translator Iehiro Tokugawa, who succeeded his father Tsunenari to the Tokugawa main line headship on 1 January 2023.
+Her husband died in 1949 and she lived with her widowed daughter after 1953; she eventually expired in 1969 at the age of 82.